rails/rails/guides/source/active_record_basics.md

 Validations
 -----------

-Active Record allows you to validate the state of a model before it gets written into the database.
-There are several methods that you can use to check your models and validate that an attribute value is not empty, is unique and not already in the database, follows a specific format and many more.
+Active Record allows you to validate the state of objects before they are persisted to the database.
+With Active Record validations you can ensure a value is not empty, is unique, exists in the database or follows a specific format.
+These are just a few of the options available, the Validations guide has a complete list of helpers.

 Validation is a very important issue to consider when persisting to the database, so the methods `save` and `update` take it into account when